Decor

 Aligning BI Initiatives with Business Goals

-A good BI strategy meshes with the organization’s overall goals.
+A good BI strategy aligns with the organization’s overall goals.
 Review your company’s vision, mission, and strategic philosophy to determine which KPI best reflects a proposed BI strategy.
 Are you looking to improve customer satisfaction, reduce operational costs, or enhance product development?
 Do you want to boost profit margins and sales growth?
-A BI has multitudinous functions.
-It is important to know which BI feature works for your company.
-For example, Chipotle developed a unified tray of their restaurant locations to weigh their performance to determine where to make improvements and uplift customer experience.
+BI offers a wide range of functions.It is significant to know which BI feature works for your company.
+For example, Chipotle developed a unified tray across their restaurant locations to weigh their performance to determine where to make improvements and uplift customer experience.
 Coca-Cola used BI to create personalized dashboards for customer service experts.
 Business Intelligence Strategy goals

 Defining Key Performance Indicators (KPIs)